MarcoPolo/marcopolo.github.io/_posts/2014-02-11-staticshowdown-postmortem.md

 that we find the perfect match for you.

 ## Market Research
-100% of people who were socks have lost a single sock, sock singles is for them!
+100% of people who wear socks have lost a single sock, sock singles is for them!

 -----
 It was a lot of fun making such a ridiculous site.
 We parodied dating sites, which led to